kubernetes/kubernetes/docs/admin/cluster-troubleshooting.md

 ## A general overview of cluster failure modes

-This is an incomplete list of things that could go wrong, and how to deal with them.
+This is an incomplete list of things that could go wrong, and how to adjust your cluster setup to mitigate the problems.

 Root causes:
   - VM(s) shutdown